 My clowns and fools, drunken butlers and tricksy thieves, even the occasional villain– they were game.
 Singing meant time in the metaphorical spotlight, and any deficiencies could be spun as intentional, done for effect.
 It was the leading men with their divo egos who had small ability and less desire to break into solo-loquies, or croon duets with the choirboys playing their fair ladies.
 The choirboys could sing like larks until their voices broke, but there was no help behind a microphone behind a curtain if the hero couldn’t do the job himself.

 Once or twice I floated the idea of setting a small bit of dialogue to music I’d write for the purpose.
 The divi would have none of it.
-Dick Burbage was so fractious he nearly came to blows with Lyly, though I’m sure it was me he wanted to hit (rank hath its privileges).
+Dicky Burbage was so fractious he nearly came to blows with Lyly, though I’m sure it was me he wanted to hit (rank hath its privileges).
 The fellow couldn’t carry a tune in a galleon, and his brain had barely enough bandwidth to process acting and breathing at the same time.
 Only once (Lyly told me) did he ever attempt to sing in a rehearsal.
 “He gave the convincing impression of a man in urgent need of a trip to the jakes.”
-Dicky bird sang no more.

 Ultimately I had to work with the time and tools available to me, and so I wrote the plays as you know them.
 The Comedy of Errors, not The Boys from Syracuse.
 Hamlet, not The Lion King.
 Romeo and Juliet, not West Side of Verona.
 I left it to future tunesmiths to write Shake-Speare musicals.
 And so they have done, often to great acclaim.